sjtuytc/UnboundedNeRFPytorch/README.md

 - **Quick validation.** We provide quick validation tools to evaluate your ideas so that you don't need to train on the full Block-NeRF dataset.

 - **Open research and better community.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us (if you have a Wechat, feel free to add my Wechat ytc407).
-The progress of this project would be updated at arxiv frequently.
+The contributors of this project are listed at the bottom of this page!

 You are expected to get the following results in this repository: